 - Butylparaben

-- Anything ending in “-paraben”
+- Anything that ends in “-paraben”

-- Phenoxyethanol (often paired with caprylyl glycol)
+- Phenoxyethanol (frequently teamed with caprylyl glycol)

 - Sodium benzoate